i-MSCP/plugins/incubator/CronJobs/README.md

 Administrators give cron permissions to their resellers, and the resellers are giving cron permissions to their customers according their own permissions.
 This is a cascading permissions system.
-For instance, a reseller will be able to give the full cron job permission to a customer only if he has also thispermission.
+For instance, a reseller will be able to give the full cron job permission to a customer only if he has also this permission.

 Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface.
 Indeed, administrators can set the user to use for the cron job execution while the customers cannot.